tigersizer/cluster-test/cluster-test-01VirtualBoxTemplateVM.md

 ### VirtualBox Networking{#VirtualBox-networking}

-This is confusing and the manual has an [https://www.virtualbox.org/manual/ch06.html](entire chapter devoted to it).
+This is confusing and the manual has an [entire chapter devoted to it].(https://www.virtualbox.org/manual/ch06.html)

 What matters is how you want connectivity to work.
 For this, we need all five VMs talking to each other.
 It's also pretty much mandatory to have a VM to Internet connection for installations.
 Having access to the VM services from the host Windows machine is not as handy as it may sound, but from a laptop can be convenient.